GillianTrethewey/GillianTrethewey/README.md

 **Snapshot:**

-- 👨🏻‍💻 I'm currently learning: PHP + JS + React
+- 👨🏻‍💻 I'm currently learning: PHP + JS + React + Python
 - 🔭 I'm currently in the midst of Round 3 of 100 Days of Code.
 - 👨🏻‍💻 In the Round 3 repo, you can view the courses I've completed and what I'm specifically working on.
 - 📫 How to reach me: cognitiveresults@rogers.com